9/11 Chronicles: Breast Cancer Takes a Backseat

 Do I go across the Brooklyn Bridge?
 I asked my office manager to close up the office and cancel tomorrow’s OR cases.
 Surgery was scheduled for the next day, but I knew this wouldn’t happen.

 I knew there was a police precinct house a few blocks away.
 Perhaps I could go through them to get into Manhattan.
 I put on a white lab coat, grabbed a few surgical masks, and walked a few blocks to the precinct house to hitch a ride into the city.
 I went to the front desk, explained my situation.
 With a wave of the hand I was directed by the officer to an idling school bus outside.
 I took a front row seat behind the driver.

 And then the bus started to fill, slowly at first.
 Policemen with heavy weaponry.
-Looked like a swat team.
+Looked like a SWAT team.
 A few of them nodded at me when I tried to catch their eye.
 They seemed pretty grim and determined.
 I felt kinda safe, as safe as one could feel on this day.
-And I wondered what they thought of me, their doctor help riding shotgun, a damn breast cancer surgeon in clean white coat.
+And I wondered what they thought of me, this doctor, a damn breast cancer surgeon in a clean white coat.
 Where are the trauma surgeons, the open heart guys, the orthropods, the neurosurgeons, the real surgeons?